semantic-release/commit-analyzer/README.md

 Allow to overwrite specific [conventional-commits-parser](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser#conventionalcommitsparseroptions) options.
 This is convenient to use a [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) preset with some customizations without having to create a new module.

-The following example uses [Angular convention](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/convention.md) but will consider a commit to be a breaking change if it's body contains `BREAKING CHANGE`, `BREAKING CHANGES` or `BREAKING`.
+The following example uses [Angular convention](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/convention.md) but will consider a commit to be a breaking change if [conventional-commits-parser](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser) detects a valid `BREAKING CHANGE`, `BREAKING CHANGES` or `BREAKING` section in the commit body.
 By default the [preset](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/index.js#L14) checks only for `BREAKING CHANGE` and `BREAKING CHANGES`.

 ```json
 {
   "release": {